 FLSA lawsuits have experienced a significant increase of 417% over the past two decades, demonstrating the growing importance of wage and hour issues in today’s workforce.
 These lawsuits serve as a crucial avenue for workers to assert their rights and seek redress when they believe they have been subjected to off-the-clock work or other wage violations.

-It’s important to note that certain employees are classified as “exempt” from the FLSA’s minimum wage and overtime pay provisions.
+It’s worth bringing up that certain employees are classified as “exempt” from the FLSA’s minimum wage and overtime pay provisions.
 Being classified as exempt means that these employees are not entitled to receive overtime pay for working more than 40 hours in a workweek, and they are not subject to the federal minimum wage.

 Exempt employees typically fall into specific categories and must meet certain criteria to qualify for exemption.
 The most common categories of exempt employees under the FLSA are: